FAQ

 How much time does this take?

-The intake is about 10 minutes.
+The questions take about 10 minutes.
 Most rooms take 90 minutes to 2.5 hours.
 The product is not daily usage; it is a real invitation you can accept or decline.

 I'm shy.
 Will this be awkward?